 Prophet SAWS said: Be moderate in seeking worldly things, for everyone will be facilitated for which he was created.”
 (Saheeh, Sunnah ibn-Majah)

-We as humans need some time for ourselves to help us focus but the world of internet has made us slaves to constant socialisation, preventing us from disconnecting even for short periods of time.
-We have instead gained a habit of multitasking (remember those 10’s of browser tabs that are always open?), which permanently reduces our performance and the quality of our accomplishments.
-It is worth noting here that multitasking is also against the sunnah of uni-tasking, which improves focus and performance.
+We as humans need some time for ourselves to help us focus but the world of internet has made us slaves to constant socialisation.
+Preventing us from disconnecting even for short periods of time.
+We have instead gained a habit of multitasking (remember those 10’s of browser tabs that are always open?).
+Which permanently reduces our performance and the quality of our accomplishments.
+It is worth noting here that multitasking is also against the sunnah of uni-tasking.
+This improves focus and performance.

-All Muslims must remind ourselves applying Islamic rules in our virtual lives as well.
+All Muslims must remind ourselves of applying Islamic rules in our virtual lives as well.